Parametic Application Requirements

 *BLS certification (AHA and up-to-date)

-Very Important: You must be up-to-date on all vaccinations and bring your shot records with you to orientation.
+Once you have submitted your application, you cannot make changes.
+If you failed to attach a document, you must complete a new application.
+You must be up-to-date on all vaccinations and bring your shot records with you to orientation.
 Make sure you review the requirements under the clinical requirements link.

-Applicants will be emailed AFTER the application deadline date with interview information/time.
+Applicants will be emailed after the application deadline date with interview information/time.
 Sponsored students are not required to interview.
 Interviews are held in-person on the McKinney campus and only on the date specified.
 No exceptions.

+Once the accepted applicants are determined and approval is received from the Director, students will receive a letter from the Director via email.
 If accepted into the program, your letter will include important information with registration instructions.
 You will need to register by the date listed in the letter for certification of the roster.
 There will also be clinical paperwork attached that needs to be completed, printed, and brought to class orientation on the first day of class.

+Paramedic class orientation attendance is mandatory, without exception.
+Clinical class orientation attendance is mandatory, without exception.
 There are three clinical courses that meet on non-class days at area hospitals and other facilities throughout the program and students must complete a minimum of ten (10) shifts every third day on an ambulance near the end of the program.

 Application Troubleshooting

 This is an online application created with Google Forms.
-You will not need to use a google account or create one to submitt your application.
+You will need to use a google account or create one to submitt your application.
 This is to allow new incoming Collin College students to fill out the application without a Collin College Email Address.

 If you have any questions or need help submitting the form please email us at EMSInfo@collin.edu or contact us at 972.548.6530.